DamianRivas/smart-brain-api/README.md

-  # Face Recognition Brain API
+# Smart-Brain API

-Back end for the Face Recognition Brain application.
+Back end for the Smart-Brain application.

+Be sure to edit the `.env` file with your API key before running.